Use customer journeys to create automated campaigns

-To view and create your customer journeys, go to Marketing > Marketing Execution > Customer Journeys.
+To view and create your customer journeys, go to Outbound marketing > Marketing Execution > Customer Journeys.
 This brings you to a standard list view, where you can search, sort, and filter the list to find an existing journey.

 To create a new journey, select New on the command bar.